2024 Farm in Review

 Visiting youth groups also helped us build and paint dozens of signs for the farm.
 These attractive wooden signs will label field rows, crops, and infrastructure.
 The signs will help guide visitors through the farm and engage with our projects.

-Last, but certainly not least, we built ten four foot by eight foot raised garden beds with the help of volunteers from locally sourced tamarack lumber, a wood highly resistant to rot.
+Last, but certainly not least, with the help of volunteers, we built raised garden beds from locally sourced tamarack lumber, a wood highly resistant to rot.
 These garden beds will give us more accessible growing space.
 Raised beds can be easier for older adults and disabled people because they don’t have to bend over or crawl on the ground to garden.
 Raised beds also have good drainage and help with season extension as the sun is able to hit the sides of the bed and warm the soil.

 Farm projects included laying down wood chips, tilling the soil, and building raised garden beds to create an overall more accessible farm experience for visitors